-To be kept in mind that what it is that the Qur’an says is to be considered as Islamic and the practices that are refuted by it are not valid as an Islamic practice, no matter how close an affiliation with Islam the actors claim to have.
-The authority for all beliefs and practices in Islam rests with the Qur’an.
-Therefore, dear readers, let us discover whether people can be forced to accept Islam, as per the directives and narratives of the Qur’an?
+We must keep in mind that the conduct of individuals acting in the name of Islam does not become authoritative until or unless such behaviour is endorsed by the Qur’an.
+What it is that the Qur’an says is to be considered as Islamic and the practices that are refuted by it are not valid as an Islamic practice, no matter how close an affiliation with Islam the actors claim to have.
+As the final and absolute authority for all beliefs and practices in Islam rests with the Qur’an, therefore we must discover whether people can be forced to accept Islam, as per the directives and narratives of the Qur’an.

-Animals, plants, insects, and non human living beings are all programmed and designed to follow a set pattern.
-They do not defy that set pattern, and do not have a free will to defy their basic nature, human beings, in comparison, are given the free will to choose between right and wrong, and decide on alternate courses in matters of life.
+Living and non-living beings are all programmed and designed to follow a set pattern.
+They do not defy that set pattern, and do not have a free will to defy their basic nature, human beings, in comparison, are distinct from animals and planets because they have a a free will to choose between right and wrong, and decide on alternate courses in matters of life.

 For example, a goat eats only leaves and grass, and not meat, since it is not in its nature to do so.
 It does not have any freedom of choice, and no matter how hungry it may get, it will not devour meat.
 But we people, on the other hand, have the power and faculties to ponder on our environment, make choices – choices that may have benefits, or even harms for us.
 We are not compelled like animals to follow one course of action only.
 If we are hungry, then given the choice, we can eat vegetables, meat or a combination of both, as it is to our own volition to decide this.

 It is because animals do not have a free will, that we do not hold them accountable in any court of law.
-Ever heard if any goat or sheep was charged with grazing in a pasture that wasn’t their own?
-The poor thing, when hungry, simply graze where the grass is green, and has no sense of property or ownership of land!
+We will never hear that a Goat was charged with grazing in a pasture that wasn’t its own.
+It simply grazes where the grass is green, and has no sense of property or ownership of land!
 But we humans are not like that.
 We have a free will.
+We can choose to eat from our land or steal the produce of someone else’s land.
 We can choose to labour for our bread, or we can choose to steal it.
 It is because of this free choice that we are held accountable.

-As we are given faculties of intellect and free will we can benefit from our natural surrounding, or distort it and create corruption.
-The same faculties and free will that we posses and employ in our social, economic or material matters, is also to be used for matters of morality and religious observance.
-We read in the Qur’an that when Allah sent mankind to earth, they were informed that they would get his guidance to lead peaceful lives:
+As we are given faculties of intellect and a free will we can benefit from our natural surrounding, or distort it and create corruption.
+The same faculties and free will that we possess and employ in our social, economic or material matters, is also to be used for matters of morality and religious observance.
+We read in the Qur’an that when Allah sent mankind to earth, it was informed about guidance to lead peaceful lives:

 “We said: Go forth from this (state) all; so surely there will come to you guidance from Me, then whoever follows My guidance, no fear shall come upon them, nor shall they grieve.”
 2:38

-But along with the merits of following the laws of Allah – which includes laws relating to the physical world as well as those pertaining to social and economic spheres – mankind was also told about the consequences of disobeying such laws:
+But along with the merits of following the guidance of Allah mankind was also told about the consequences of disobeying such laws:

 “And (as to) those who disbelieve in and reject My Ayat (Signs), they are the inmates of the fire, in it they shall abide.”
 2:39

-Mankind has been shown both ways, and has been blessed with the powers to grasp whatever path it wishes:
+We have been shown both ways, and have been blessed with the powers to grasp whatever path we wish:

 “Have We not given him two eyes, and a tongue and two lips, and pointed out to him the two conspicuous ways?”
 90:8-10

-Man has been pointed out the benefits of following the laws of Allah and the consequences of going against them It is up to him to choose to accept the laws of Allah or become ungrateful.
+We have been pointed out the benefits of following the laws of Allah as well as the consequences of going against them.
+Now it is up to us to choose to accept those laws or become ungrateful.
 The following verse reminds us of this aspect:

 “Surely We have shown him the way: he may be thankful or unthankful.”
 76:3